Lyra McKee: Niall Sheerin jailed for having gun used to kill journalist

 He said that was because the "prosecution cannot establish to the requisite standard" that Sheerin was aware of the specific history of the weapon.

+Ballistics tests showed the pistol had been used in five shootings in the city in the previous 21 months, including the 18 April 2019 killing of Ms McKee.

+In addition to being jailed, Sheerin will also be subject to terrorist notification requirements under the Terrorist Act for the next 15 years.

-Speaking outside the court, Ms McKee's sister Nichola Corner-McKee said: "Now the story of the gun has come to an end but the story of the gunman continues.
+Speaking outside the court, Ms McKee's sister Nichola McKee-Corner said: "Now the story of the gun has come to an end, but the story of the gunman continues."

+She said she would like the gunman to have "the courage to come forward himself and accept responsibility for what he did" but conceded that that is "realistically probably not going to happen at this stage".

-"We would again appeal to anyone who has information on the identity of the gunman to come forward and ensure there is justice for Lyra."
+"We would again appeal to anyone who has information on the identity of the gunman to come forward and ensure there is justice for Lyra," Ms McKee-Corner said.

+"Justice isn't something that stands alone with the police service, justice is the whole business of the community."

+Acknowledging the sentence passed to Niall Sheerin, the police said their investigation into Ms McKee's death remains "very much active".